target/captains-log/docs/examples/README.md

 # Examples

-Example `.drone.yml` configurations that should provide a starting point for integrating Captain's Log.
+Example configurations that should provide a starting point for integrating Captain's Log.

-## Standard Configuration With No Teams
+## Standard Configuration With No Teams (Drone)

 **Uses `SLACK_URL`**